make it simple and efficient

 Plant parasitic nematodes live in soil or plant parts that they infect.
 The process of taking a soil sample for nematode assay involves collecting random sub-samples in a zigzag pattern, from the area in question similar to the procedure that would be used for a soil sample for nutrient analysis.

-Sampling techniques should have backing from diagnostic and identification laboratory to obtain quick and reliable nematode identification.
-Auger samplers are used to obtain soil cores for nematode population studies at different depths.
-The soil cores should be obtained from top first foot (12 inches) where most of soil inhabiting nematodes live.
-Second and third samples may collect by obtaining soil core from as deep as second foot (12-24 inches) and third foot (24-36 inches) to ascertain that the deeper seated nematodes are also covered.
+Sampling techniques should have backing from diagnostic and identification laboratory to obtain quick and reliable plant-parasitic nematodes and pathogens identification.
+Auger samplers are used to obtain soil cores for pathogens and nematode population studies at different depths.
+The soil cores should be obtained from top first foot (12 inches) where most of soil inhabiting pathogens and nematodes live.
+Second and third samples may collect by obtaining soil cores from as deep as second foot (12-24 inches) and third foot (24-36 inches) to ascertain that the deeper seated nematodes are also covered.

 Fields should be divided into areas of 5 Acres or less for sampling and separate samples should be taken from areas with different cropping histories, soil types/treatments applied, or crop health.
-For uniform fields of up to 5 acres, at least 20 cores (sub-samples) should be taken.
+For uniform fields of up to 5 acres, 10 to 20 cores (sub-samples) should be taken.

 Combine the sub-samples for a particular sample as they are collected.
 When sub-samples are collected, mix the soil thoroughly and place approximately 1 pint (~500 cc) into a quart-sized plastic bag.
-Bags should be sealed to retain soil moisture and kept out of direct sunlight – placing samples into a small insulated cooler (without ice) is a safe and convenient method for protecting the sample until it can be sent to the Nematology laboratory.
-Label each sample on the outside of the plastic bag with your name, address, field (or other short sample identifier) and date of collecting.
+Bags should be sealed to retain soil moisture and kept out of direct sunlight – placing samples into a small insulated cooler (without ice) is a safe and convenient method for protecting the samples until they can be sent to the laboratory.
+Label each sample on the outside of the sampling or plastic bag with your name, address, field ID (or other short sample identifier) and date of collecting.
 Ziploc storage bags are ideal for this use.
-You may also contact AGNEMA to request laboratory standard soil/plant collection sampling bags.
+You may also use standard laboratory soil collection sampling bags.

 - Seal bags to prevent drying and protect samples from heat and/or freeze, also protect samples from direct sunlight.

 - Perishable plant samples especially need to be sent promptly & be refrigerated.

-- Do not put paper labels inside the bags with the soil.
+- Do not put paper labels inside the sampling bag.

 - Send the samples promptly to the laboratory.